-Fight Club is one of those generational films that everyone loves but may be a little too over the edge for some.
+Fight Club is one of those generational films that everyone loves but it may be a little too over the edge for some.
 Not in a gory or ghastly way, but by philosophical means.
-The meaning of life and why we exist type of prattle.
-But when you realize what Fight Club adds up to, it can leave you mesmerized.
-Granted, you will have to probably watch the move 2+ times to let everything sink in, because sometimes you just won’t get it till the end.
+The meaning of life and why we exist– that type of prattle.
+But when you realize what Fight Club adds up to, it will leave you mesmerized.
+Although I’ll admit you will have to probably watch the movie 2+ times to let everything sink in because sometimes you just won’t get it until the end.
 Then you have to go back to make sure you didn’t dream it all.

 Interesting enough, but what does it all mean?

 **Beyond here, you are entering nothing but spoilers.
 You have been warned. **

 Psychologically, Mr. Insomnia is going through behavioral problems that require psychological treatment.
 Living his life as he is expected and not as he truly wants to is allowing his real emotions to build up somewhere in the back of his subconscious.
 Cornelius has decorated his house exactly like Ikea showcases.
 He goes to work every day and follows the guidelines, although he’d like to tell his boss where he can shove his cornflower blue tie.
 Cornelius doesn’t express these feelings and they bottle up within him causing severe insomnia.

 So, the different support groups for gravely ill patients becomes his form of psychotherapy.
 In pretending to be like the others, he connects with their pain and releases his emotions through crying.
 Marla Singer’s presence disrupts this cycle because she reminds him that he doesn’t belong in those groups.
 I mean, Marla is sitting in a testicular cancer group smoking a cigarette.
 It’s so obvious that she doesn’t belong and he is reminded that he is also lying in those groups.